Autodesk/ADAppRater-iOS/README.md

   4. Default UI flow with several scenarios of significant events

 * __Pay attention to the log console to follow the flow__
-* __In order for the flow to work you must remeber to insert a real bundle Id in each UIViewController, otherwise the demo will act as offline__
+* __In order for the flow to work you must remember to insert a real bundle Id in each UIViewController, otherwise the demo will act as offline__

 ## Release Notes